Non-Archimedean geometry of Artin fans: Abstract

 \section{Abstract}

 The purpose of this article is to study the role of Artin fans in tropical and non-Archimedean geometry.
-Artin fans are logarithmic algebraic stacks that are logarithmically \'etale over the base field $k$.
-Despite their seemingly abstract definition the geometry of Artin fans can be described completely in terms of combinatorial objects, so called Kato stacks, a stack-theoretic generalization of K. Kato's notion of a fan.
-Every logarithmic scheme admits a tautological strict morphism $\phi_X:X\rightarrow\mathcal{A}_X$ to an associated Artin fan.
-The main result of this article is that, on the level of underlying topological spaces, the natural functorial tropicalization map of $X$ is nothing but the non-Archimedean analytic map associated to $\phi_X$ by applying Thuillier's generic fiber functor.
-As an immediate consequence we obtain that both the tropicalization and the skeleton of a logarithmic scheme canonically carry the structure of a non-Archimedean analytic stack.
+Artin fans are logarithmic algebraic stacks that can be described completely in terms of combinatorial objects, so called Kato stacks, a stack-theoretic generalization of K. Kato's notion of a fan.
+Every logarithmic algebraic stack admits a tautological strict morphism $\phi_\mathcal{X}:\mathcal{X}\rightarrow\mathcal{A}_\mathcal{X}$ to an associated Artin fan.
+The main result of this article is that, on the level of underlying topological spaces, the natural functorial tropicalization map of $\mathcal{X}$ is nothing but the non-Archimedean analytic map associated to $\phi_\mathcal{X}$ by applying Thuillier's generic fiber functor.
+Using this framework, we give a reinterpretation of the main result of Abramovich-Caporaso-Payne identifying the moduli space of tropical curves with the non-Archimedean skeleton of the corresponding algebraic moduli space.